 But not all IT companies are created equal.
 Factors such as size, growth potential, and profitability all affect the price potential buyers are willing to pay.

 If you want to improve the exit valuation of your business, you must take the time to understand what determines valuation multiples of IT services companies.
-You can then optimize critical metrics of your business to meet these requirements.
+You can then optimize critical metrics of your business to achieve a higher sale price for your business.

 Table of Contents